GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/Media_Ecology/Vince_Gilligan_Climbing_out_of_Social_Media_Cesspool.md

 https://youtu.be/ysZqyqf3lEQ?t=986
 93,090 views  November 10, 2025

+* November 10...
+"Vince Gilligan's new series *Pluribus* first aired on Friday, November 7, 2025, releasing its first two episodes ("We Is Us" & "Pirate Lady") on Apple TV"

 We haven't had that listening spirit here since 1969...

 * "I bet it would have something to do with climbing up out of the cesspool that is social media and actually listening to each other" - Vince Gilligan.
 February 15, 2025.
 Writing television.
 Student of New York University.
 World famous NYU for media studies of Neil Postman.